Sergey-Kit/Feature_Engineering_Cases/README.md

 # Forecast of customer churn
-Determine whether the client will continue to use the company's services.
+Determine if the customer will continue to use the company's services.

 #### Most of the solution was taken from https://github.com/DenisVorotyntsev/Rosbank_boosters/blob/master/raw_Baseline.ipynb notebook.